México is bordered on the north by the USA (California, Arizona, New Mexico and Texas); on the west by the Pacific Ocean;

 5% in villages, 10% in cities, 12-15% in Resorts and México City.

-rabies shots and the certificate must be less than 180 days old to return to the USA only.
-Current rabies tag is all that
+include rabies shots and the certificate must be less than 180 days old to return to the USA only.
+Current rabies tag is all

-is needed for Mexico.
+that is needed for Mexico.
 There are lots or stray dogs everywhere, so if you don't have one now adopt when you get here.
-Cats

-are mostly wild here and are mostly dog food for the strays that catch them, so bring a fixed savvy cat or keep it in.
-Please
+Cats are mostly wild here and are mostly dog food for the strays that catch them, so bring a fixed savvy cat or keep it in.

-have your dog fixed before or very shortly after you arrive here there are too many dogs.
-Your dog can legally bite, if it
+Please have your dog fixed before or very shortly after you arrive here there are too many dogs.
+Your dog can legally bite,

 Other Facts of interest: